danielmccannsayles/KidFightGame/README.md

 ### Background
 #### Main game
+llm folder contains llm calling.
-llm stuff involves llm calling testing contains mocks and testing stuff for the game game stuff contains all the main game - classes, images, events
+testing contains mocks and testing stuff for the game.
+client contains clientside UI renderingk, pygame, and network (allows for clientside communication w/ server).
+server contains all game logic & handlers, clocks, methods, etc.

+#### Old stuff

+##### Game_v1
+Contains the game before its logic & UI were split up and it was turned into multiplayer

-#### Network
+##### Network Game
 tclient and tserver are testing for the network Network stuff - stuff involved w/ the network